Skip to content

 Specific applications where the Vetiver System has been documented

-Slowing and filtering runoff to reduce soil loss on vulnerable slopes and fields.
+Slowing and filtering runoff to reduce soil loss on vulnerable slopes and cultivated ground.

 Runoff and water management